Subscribe to the Newsletter

-To use some more of the expressions in Chinese Medicine, where an individual’s 'Kidney qi' is plentiful, it will produce adequate 'Defensive energy', and if his 'Lung qi' is working properly it will ‘spread’ that Defensive qi properly over the surface of the body.
+Using more expressions from Chinese Medicine, where your ‘Kidney qi‘ is plentiful, it will produce adequate ‘Defensive energy’.
+If your ‘Lung qi‘ is working properly it will ‘spread’ that Defensive qi properly over the surface of your body.

 At that point, given rest and time to recuperate, the body returns to equilibrium and health.

-However, what if the body’s defensive energy is not up to a strong defence?
+However, what if your body’s defensive energy is not up to a strong defence?

 Here the pathogenic factor penetrates beyond the initial defence line and provokes symptoms at a deeper level.

-For example, someone catches a cold but instead of developing a fever, (for example with shivers, obstructed nose with phlegm, sore throat etc,) his body fails to keep the disease at that level but lets it sink in further.
+For example, someone catches a cold but instead of developing a fever, (for example with shivers, nose blocked with phlegm, sore throat etc) his body fails to keep the disease at that level but lets it sink in further.
 He starts wheezing asthmatically.